 Ingredient notes:

-- Hodo Meatless Crumbles: Are the main focus of this dish.
+- Hodo Meatless Crumbles: These are the main focus of this dish.
 They provide the meaty texture you're looking for while keeping this recipe plant-based & vegan.
-Visit this link to learn more about the product & find a store near you!
+You can also use my homemade tofu crumbles.

 - Soaked cashews: There isn't a great substitute for them in this recipe.
 For the best results, soak in boiling water for 30 minutes-1 hour before blending.